On and Off The Court – Chronological Order

 Replaced: Elected as Added 6th Justice in 1853

-Previous Position: Supreme Court Reporter, Wayne Circuit Judge
+Previous Position: Supreme Court Reporter, Wayne Circuit Judge.

-Reason Leaving: Resigned after being defeated in 1857 election
+Reason Leaving: Resigned after being defeated in 1857 election.

-Party Affiliation: Independent*
+Party Nomination: Independent*

 Nathaniel Bacon 16th Justice